OminousIndustries/JetsonChat/README.md

 # JetsonChat

-An experimental chat application designed to run on NVIDIA Jetson devices using Ollama and small Llama3.2 models.
+An experimental chat application designed to run on NVIDIA Jetson devices using Ollama, small Llama3.2 models and the Silero Family of models for TTS/STT/VAD: https://github.com/snakers4/silero-models

 This repository provides a simple implementation of an offline chatbot.

 ## Important Notes